zarak214/Final_project_GIS/index.md

 ### **Institution Accessibility and Buffers**
 ![Institution Accessibility](institutions_with_buffers.png)
-This map highlights career and technical institutions with 1-mile buffer zones, clipped to county boundaries.
+This map highlights career and technical institutions with 1-mile buffer zones clipped to county boundaries.
 The visualization helps assess the immediate accessibility of these institutions and identifies areas that lack nearby facilities.

 ---